World Meteorological Organization: Regional Association II (Asia)

-Region III (South America)
+Regional Association III (South America)

 Region III consists of the states of South America, including France as French Guiana is an overseas region of France.
 It has a total of 13 member states and no member territories:

-Region IV (North America, Central America and the Caribbean)
+Regional Association IV (North America, Central America and the Caribbean)

 Region IV consists of the states of North America, Central America, and the Caribbean, including three European states with dependencies within the region.
 It has a total of 25 member states and 2 member territories.
 The member states are:

-Region V (South-West Pacific)
+Regional Association V (South-West Pacific)

 Region V consists of 23 member states and 2 member territories.
 The member states are:

-Region VI (Europe)
+Regional Association VI (Europe)

 Region VI consists consist of all the states in Europe as well as some Western Asia.
 It has 50 member states:

 States with membership in more than one region

 A total of ten member states have membership in more than one region.
 Two nations are members to four different regions, while eight are members of two regions.
 These nations, with their regions, are as follows: